-Plymouth University student Ben Hall recently completed an internship at CMAR, and was a valued member of the team for 5 months, getting involved with fieldwork, lab work, and helping to set up our coastal flood-warning system.
+University of Plymouth student Ben Hall recently completed an internship at CMAR, and was a valued member of the team for five months, getting involved with fieldwork, lab work, and helping to set up our coastal flood-warning system.
 He said the following about his experience working with us:

 "Placement is almost over and I would like to say a huge thank you to @pu_cmar.
 Their high levels of enthusiasm in what they do has been ongoing throughout and it has been an amazing experience to work at such a high level, both in the field and processing data.
 Thank you guys!".